 Arthritic change impacts on the bones hugely, especially when the cartilage is worn completely away.
 Management of the strength and control around the joints plays a huge part in helping these issues alongside injections such as hyaluronic acid (lubricant), but eventually, where possible, joint replacement can be really good.

 Sportsmen and women can develop issues with the bone called stress fractures where the bony structure reduces in its density in an abnormal response to load.
 These can be treated well by allowing the bone to heal and identifying the biomechanical reasons behind the bony overload.
-This is something we have huge experience in, especially in the female runner who is most susceptible.
+This is something we have huge experience in, especially in the female runner who is particularly susceptible.

 Arthritis change leads to some bone growth around the edge of a joint.
 However, in the younger person stress from sport and life can cause other areas to grow.